JamesSkemp/words/content/post/linking-to-documents-online-the-good-and-bad.md

 +++
-title = "Linking to documents online: the good and bad" summary = "This article will discuss the fluidness of documents online, as well as whether it's beneficial to link to documents online, and if it is, how to best do it." draft = false comments = true date = "2005-02-01T23:34:00-06:00"
+title = "Linking to documents online: the good and bad" description = "This article will discuss the fluidness of documents online, as well as whether it's beneficial to link to documents online, and if it is, how to best do it." draft = false comments = true date = "2005-02-01T23:34:00-06:00"